We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - nuts and seeds

-Soluble fibers, such as the pectin found in apples and bananas, can actually help a person recover from diarrhea, but a person should still try to limit their intake at least for the first day of symptoms.
+Soluble fibers, such as the pectin in apples and bananas, can actually help a person recover from diarrhea.
+However, a person should still try to limit their intake, at least for the first day of symptoms.

 Other foods not to eat